mjt-books/python-book/chapters/chapter-1.md

 Finally, distributed compute frameworks such as **Ray**, **Dask**, and libraries built on top of them help you scale beyond a single machine.
 They coordinate multiple processes, nodes, and devices so that large training runs, hyperparameter searches, or data preprocessing pipelines can make full use of available resources.

 In the rest of this book, we’ll treat Python as the “control plane” that talks to these libraries and runtimes.
 You don’t need to memorize every API, but you should recognize the roles they play: numerical building blocks, training frameworks, inference runtimes, and distributed schedulers.
-We’ll focus on how to combine them to turn a single-machine script into a scalable, hardware-aware system.
+We’ll focus on how to combine them to turn a single-machine script into a scalable, hardware-aware system, returning to this ecosystem diagram whenever we introduce a new tool or optimization.
+When you see code later that says “move this to `cuda`” or “export to ONNX,” you will be able to map that line to the correct layer of this stack.
+A useful mental map is: NumPy/SciPy/pandas → CPU; PyTorch/TensorFlow/JAX → CPU/GPU/TPU; ONNX Runtime/TensorRT/Core ML → servers and edge devices; Ray/Dask → multiple CPUs/GPUs across machines.

+Before we drop down into concrete GPU usage patterns, it’s worth seeing what “turn on the accelerator” looks like in practice for a single script.

 ## Using GPUs from Python: PyTorch, CuPy, and friends